micahhausler/k8s-oidc-helper/README.md

 ```
 Usage of k8s-oidc-helper:

-  --client-id string
-        The ClientID for the application
+      --client-id string       The ClientID for the application
-  --client-secret string
-        The ClientSecret for the application
+      --client-secret string   The ClientSecret for the application
-  -c, --config string
-        Path to a json file containing your application's ClientID and ClientSecret.
+  -c, --config string          Path to a json file containing your application's ClientID and ClientSecret.
 Supercedes the --client-id and --client-secret flags.
-  -o, --open true
+      --file ~/.kube/config    The file to write to.
+If not specified, ~/.kube/config is used
-        Open the oauth approval URL in the browser.
-Defaults to true (default true)
+  -o, --open                   Open the oauth approval URL in the browser (default true)
-  -v, --version
-        print version and exit
+  -v, --version                Print version and exit
+  -w, --write                  Write config to file.
+Merges in the specified file
 ```

 ## Wishlist

-- [ ] Add tests/CI
+- [x] Add tests/CI
-- [ ] Add docker builds to CI
+- [x] Add docker builds to CI

 ## License